 to carry out the plan.

-mail to Paul Kienitz
+back to my home page send mail to Paul Kienitz

 the Clinton administration... there was no accusation too minor to explore,